mackyle/pcreposix-compat/README.txt

 accompanying "README-GIT-REGEX" and "config.mak" files for assistance with doing that.

-See the previous section for a discussion of what happens when you link against the new "pcreposix" library and an older "pcre" library.
+See the "New pcreposix Old pcre" section above for a discussion of what happens when you link against the new "pcreposix" library and an older "pcre" library.
 In some cases that may be a desirable scenario where a static version of the new "pcreposix" library is linked into an application which is then linked against an older shared "pcre" library.
-Read the previous section for details.
+Read the "New pcreposix Old pcre" section for full details.

 License